google/WebFundamentals/src/content/en/updates/2019/07/image-support-for-async-clipboard.md

 multiple images in the future.

 The `ClipboardItem` takes an object with the MIME type of the image as the key, and the actual blob as the value.
 The sample code below shows a future-proof way to do this by using the [`Object.defineProperty()`][object-define-prop] method.
+The MIME used as the key is retrieved from `blob.type`.
 This approach ensures that your code will be ready for future image types as well as other MIME types that may be supported in the future.

 [object-define-prop]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty